Daniel-Mietchen/2016-aesir/primary.rst

    this" bookmark, which sends the paper to an Aesir server which runs the ContentMine annotation engine on it and redirects Jason to the resulting data.
-In line with ContentMine's collaboration with hypothes.is, links to the data are also provided directly on the paper.
+In line with ContentMine's collaboration with Hypothes.is, links to the data are also provided directly on the paper.

    By building a system that lets users submit interesting literature to the annotation system, we believe we can crack open the closed